 - Successful completion of courses from semester-long Study Abroad program when the courses are taught in a language other than English with a grade of “C” or better.

 - Completion of high school in a language other than English.

-Courses taken to fulfill this requirement may be used to fulfill the regional specialization.
-For example a student wishing to specialize in Latin America may count Spanish 2010 and Spanish 2020 towards the five courses needed to establish a regional specialty.
+Intermediate (2000) level courses taken to fulfill this requirement may also be used to fulfill the regional specialization.
+For example, a student wishing to specialize in Latin America may count Spanish 2010 and Spanish 2020 towards the five courses needed to establish a regional specialty.